waynegraham/registry.clir.org/_projects/2012-jewish-ethnomusicology-from-the-east-the-archives-o.md

 ---
 layout: project
-title: "Jewish Ethnomusicology from the East: The Archives of Johanna Spector"
+title: Jewish Ethnomusicology from the East: The Archives of Johanna Spector
 ---